IsacKun220/com1001/FAQ.md

 Note that some of these gems may already be installed on a fresh Codio box.
 It's good practice to include them in your Gemfile regardless for development/deployment environments where they aren't.

+### When testing, my application seems to behave differently with Capybara compared to when it's being used for real

+This is often to do with differences between the "test" database and the "production" database.
+If certain data is not present in the test database, the application may behave differently.
+If you're experiencing some differing behaviour, the first thing you can check is the log files produced by Sequel.
+Check the queries are the same when the application is being run in "production" mode compared to when it is being tested.

 ## 3. Problems with Git